mmondics/aiops-z/README.md

 6. Explore the website and its functionalities from the left side menu.

-    Note: don't skip past this step - navigating through the website will generate some pretty cool insights in the Instana website monitoring section.

     You can register a new user, explore the catalog of purchasable robots, give them ratings, and simulate a purchase.

     Notice that from the OpenShift and Robot Shop perspectives, you don't get much of a sense of how the various microservice applications are plumbed together, how they are performing, if they have the correct amount of resources, or if any issues are affecting the application currently or in the near future.
 In other words, there is a lack of *observability*, *application performance management*, and *proactive problem remediation*.